DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 To facilitate reading all these files, we make use of a server called [THREDDS Data Server](http://www.unidata.ucar.edu/software/thredds/current/tds/).
 THREDDS aggregates all the NetCDF files and allows users to query subsets of the files.

-You can use the [editor on GitHub](https://github.com/DFO-Ocean-Navigator/gh-pages/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 ## Citations

 Hernandez, F. "List of internal metrics for the MERSEA GODAE global ocean: specification for implementation.
 MERSEA IP report MERSEA-WP05-MERCA-STR-0015-01C. doc."
 (2007).